swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 - Delta QUR0912VH (0.60A) from the Z4x0 series (HP: 647113-001 Rev. A)
 - Foxconn PVA092G12H (0.40A) from the Z2x0 series (HP: 727135-001)
 - Delta AUB0912HH (0.40A) (HP: 411456-001)

+In any case, choose a fan with a cable long enough to reach your home-built fan adapter cable (about 6 inches in my case).

 See above for recommendations on the [fan guard](#guard) and [case fan screws](#screws).